jychen630/AboutMe/README.md

-Each SAE's activation output were obtained when feeding the humicroedit data ([huggingface handle](https://huggingface.co/datasets/SemEvalWorkshop/humicroedit), [original paper with useful stats](https://arxiv.org/pdf/1906.00274)), subtask-1.
+Each SAE's activation output were obtained when feeding the humicroedit data ([huggingface handle](https://huggingface.co/datasets/SemEvalWorkshop/humicroedit), [original paper with useful stats](https://arxiv.org/pdf/1906.00274)), originall from SemEval-2020 task 7 (assessing humor in edited news headlines), subtask-1 (given the original and the edited headline, predict the mean funniness of the edited headline).
 Each item, quoted below, consists of an original sentence with the edited position marked by `</>`, the edited word, and the 5 grades provided by human annotators.
 Higher mean grade (with max of 3, min of 1) indicates the sentence is "funnier". \~footnote{I'm personally not certain how to define "funniess", nor do I know how to map the sense of funniness to a numeric score.
 My intuition is that these edited sentences induce laughs from easier to harder, less to more mental efforts, or semantically, larger to small semantic/conceptual jumps.
 (A personal heuristic is that if there is no single-side strong feeling toward the thing, I may rate as 2.
 Otherwise I rate 1 or 3 correspondingly.
 Many times I was asked to rate a certain event on a scale from 1 to 5, I usually just throw a random number between 2 to 4 if I dont have strong feelings.
 It would be harder to rate on a scale from 1 to 10, as it's harder to articulate a more granular feeling numerically.)}

 ```
 {